ewanzhang-google/mlops_demo/README.md

-# vertex-mlops-airlines
+# MLOps-Airlines-Dataset
-example using synthetic mocked airlines data
+Example using synthetic dataset